DVCodeLabs/RunQL-IDE/docs/patches.md

 # Patches

-Documentation for VSCodium patches applied on top of VS Code.
+This page documents patches that RunQL carries on top of the upstream Code OSS and VSCodium base.

 ---